Tao-11-chen/-rencontre-.github.io/_posts/2021-11-8-SVM-Together-With-HOG-Feature-Extraction-Algorithm-ONE.md

 ---
 layout: post
-title: SVM together with HOG feature extraction algorithm
+title: SVM Together With HOG Feature Extraction Algorithm(ONE)
 date: 2021-11-8 23:18 +0800
 last_modified_at: 2021-11-8 01:08:25 +0800
 tags: [AI]
 toc:  true
 ---

 # This is an introduction to support vector machines and HOG.
-{: .message }

 it's my first time learning about machine learning,SVM is simple in theory compared with modern AI methods like CNN but is well performanced.

 ## Disadvantages and advantages of SVM

 ### 1.advantages: